czorange123/username.github.io/source/_posts/hello-world.md

 - theme
 categories:
 - [hello world]
-- 欢迎
+- [Welcome to my hexo-theme-oranges, 欢迎]
-- Welcome
+- [Welcome to my hexo-theme-oranges, Welcome]
-- 환영 합니다
+- [Welcome to my hexo-theme-oranges, 환영 합니다]
-- いらっしゃいませ
+- [Welcome to my hexo-theme-oranges, いらっしゃいませ]
-- Benvenuto
+- [Welcome to my hexo-theme-oranges, Benvenuto]
-- Tervetuloa
+- [Welcome to my hexo-theme-oranges, Tervetuloa]
 ---
 Welcome to [Hexo](https://hexo.io/)!
 This is your very first post.
 Check [documentation](https://hexo.io/docs/) for more info.
 If you get any problems when using Hexo, you can find the answer in [troubleshooting](https://hexo.io/docs/troubleshooting.html) or you can ask me on [GitHub](https://github.com/hexojs/hexo/issues).